How To Improve The Way You Communicate With Tenants

 While you are likely busy as a landlord juggling a lot at once, it is worth it to take the time to communicate thoughtfully with your tenants.

 For example, if you will be stopping by the property to take care of something, let them know more than 24 hours in advance.
-This thoughtful gesture can go a long way in keeping tenants happy.
+This thoughtful gesture can go a long way to keeping tenants happy.

 If you liked this article, subscribe to Rentometer's email newsletter to stay up-to-date on the latest trends in rental housing.